 A little fellow put to bed one night couldn’t sleep.
-After some twisting and turning, he eventually slipped into a slumber only to awaken screaming by the horrors of a nightmare.
-His father rushed upstairs to assure him that everything was fine, but the shadows on the wall plus the darkness kept him in a state of fear.
-After some time his father said, “I am going downstairs but God will watch over you.
+After some twisting and turning, he eventually slipped into a slumber only to awaken screaming due to the horrors of a nightmare.
+His father rushed upstairs to assure him that everything was fine, but the shadows on the wall plus the darkness kept the boy in a state of fear.
+After some time, the boy’s father said, “I am going downstairs, but God will watch over you.
 He is right here.”
 That seemed little comfort to the child who exclaimed, “I want a God with skin on.”

 God with skin on is the marvel and the message of the incarnation of the Lord Jesus Christ.
 Christmas is a celebration and commemoration of the fact that God became a man, the eternal Word was made flesh, the highest being became a lowly creature, the source of life became a dying man, and omnipotence was wrapped in a swaddling cloth and laid in a manger (John 1:14; Phil.
 2:5-9).
 God with skin on is one of the great wonders and doctrines of the Christian faith.